IlyaKo/IlyaKo/README.md

 👀 I’m interested in .net development

-🌱 I’m currently learning WPF and WinUI3 essentials
+🌱 I’m currently learning Angular and frontend essentials
 <!---
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...